nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Tags are optional.
 However, there must be exactly one content.
 * In the current version, notes will be stored as a pure string.
+* Note with the same exact content can only be added once regardless of different tags.
+* Tags must be in alphanumeric format.

 Examples:
 * `addnote c/Do Homework`